kogakure/website-11ty-stefanimhoff.de/src/posts/2021/web-developer-work-environment-2.md

 It should be possible to use LSP to run Prettier on Neovim, but I couldn’t yet figure out how.
 That’s why I installed [neoformat](https://github.com/sbdchd/neoformat) for now to do the job for me.

-[Copilot.vim](https://github.com/github/copilot.vim) <del>get’s an honorable mention, because I can’t use it yet</del> <ins>is a very helpful plugin</ins>.
-[GitHub Pilot](https://copilot.github.com/) is a new feature by GitHub and it's currently invite-only and needs an API key at the moment. <del>I’m on the waiting list.</del> It is a new AI feature that learns automatically and will suggest the right code at the right moment. <del>Looks promising</del> <ins>It is fantastic</ins>!

 ### Window Improvements

 A lot of new Vim users get confused: Vim supports buffers, windows, and tabs.
 A buffer is the instance of a file, a window is a view on a buffer and a tab is a collection.
 Because buffers are not visible by default, beginners don’t know how to see all open files.
 [Bufferline](https://github.com/akinsho/bufferline.nvim) will add a feature to show all open buffers as if they would be tabs.